Badgers football: A unifying draw for tailgate aficionados and Bulls fans behind enemy lines

 A single splotch of blue stood out in the droves of red and white as these five Bulls fans roamed Regent Street before Saturday afternoon's ga…

-In an almost biblical way, the red (and white) sea parted near where Randall Avenue meets Regent Street for a group of men in Bulls gear, drawing amusement and slander from people playing bag toss game and gathered around beer pong tables.
+In an almost biblical way, the red (and white) sea parted near where Randall Avenue meets Regent Street for a group of men in Bulls gear, drawing amusement and slander from people playing cornhole and gathered around beer pong tables.

 “That Braelon Allen guy, he’s pretty good, but he’s going to find out what a real linebacker is like today,” Berry said of the Badgers running back.
 “He’s going to get shut down pretty hard.”